Remutaka Forest Park: Recreation

 The park is a popular recreation area for the surrounding Wellington and Wairarapa regions.
 In the north, the Remutaka Rail Trail is used extensively by walkers and mountain bikers.
 The rail trail is generally accessed by road north of Upper Hutt, as the gradient to the summit is gentler on that side.
 The Rimutaka Incline is on the eastern side of the summit and can also be accessed by road, south of Featherston at Cross Creek.

 The back country hills attract hunting and multi-day hiking expeditions.
 The Ōrongorongo Valley is home to a number of private huts.

 At the Catchpool entrance, south of Lower Hutt, there are two camping areas as well as outdoor BBQs and flushing toilets.

+Climate

 Proposed de-extinction of moa

 The park was the subject of a minor political argument surrounding a proposal to revive the extinct moa.
 Local politician Trevor Mallard, called for support for a de-extinction attempt "50-100 years out".